Think-and-Dev/gitbook-docs-test/docs/integration/example-code-minting-bpros-without-truffle.md

     throw Error('Can not find MoC contract.');
   }

   // Loading mocInrate contract.
-It is necessary to compute commissions const mocInrate = await getContract(MoCInrateAbi.abi, mocInrateAddress);
+It is necessary to get fees for transaction types const mocInrate = await getContract(MoCInrateAbi.abi, mocInrateAddress);
   if (!mocInrate) {
     throw Error('Can not find MoC Inrate contract.');
+  }

+  // Loading mocExchange contract.
+It is necessary to compute commissions and vendor markup const mocExchange = await getContract(MoCExchangeAbi.abi, mocExchangeAddress);
+  if (!mocExchange) {
+    throw Error('Can not find MoC Exchange contract.');
   }

   // Loading mocState contract.
 It is necessary to compute max BPRO available to mint